brettshollenberger/deliver/README.md

 }
 ```

-Each package also contains a `packages.lock` file, which is a copy of `packages.json`, but with "lock" information about each package.
-For
+Each package also contains a `packages.lock` file, which is a copy of `packages.json` with "lock" information about the revision of each package.

-For each package dependency, `location` defines the package directory relative to the `src/` directory of the Go workspace.
-`source` defines the Git repository from which to fetch and update the package.
-Note that unlike with the `go get` tool,
-the source does not have to match the location.
-This allows us, for example, to download the Apache thrift package from Github
-mirror rather than git.apache.org (which is quite slow).

-Running `deliver` will fetch or update all packages specified in `./packages.json`.
-If any of the packages themselves include a `packages.json` file, deliver will recursively fetch or update all of those dependencies as well.

 ### Using Deliver

 1. Install deliver on your machine.
 Download it from here and place it in a directory on your PATH.
 2. Add `alias go='GOPATH=$(deliver path) go'` to ~/.bashrc.
 Run `source ~/.bashrc`.

-### Checking out a project.
+### Checking out a project

 #### Check out your Go project from Git.
 ```